apache/kvrocks/README.md

 ##  Namspace

-namespace was used to isolate data between users. unlike the redis databases can be visited by `requirepass`, we use one token per namespace and `requirepass` was regraded as admin token. only admin token allows to add or del the namespace, as well as some commands like `config`, `slaveof`, `bgave`, etc…
+namespace was used to isolate data between users. unlike all the redis databases can be visited by `requirepass`, we use one token per namespace. `requirepass` was regraded as admin token, only admin token allows to access the namespace command, as well as some commands like `config`, `slaveof`, `bgave`, etc…

 ```
 # add token